dslm4515/MLFS-S6-Bootscripts/README.md

 The aim of this project is to create the scripts and files to boot a MLFS/LFS system with S6 and S6-rc.
 This will replace the LFS bootscripts that LFS uses (to boot a LFS system with SysVinit).

-The bootscripts were rewritten from excline to sh, to be executed by dash.
+Most of the bootscripts (oneshot) were rewritten from excline to sh, to be executed by dash.
+Long running scripts (longrun) are required to be written in execline for S6-rc.

 ## Requirements